adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 list can help you decide whether it is for you too.

   * Google Test is designed to be portable.
 It works where many STL types (e.g. `std::string` and `std::vector`) don't compile.
 It doesn't require exceptions or RTTI.
 As a result, it runs on Linux, Mac OS X, Windows and several embedded operating systems.
-  * Nonfatal assertions (`EXPECT_*`) have proven to be great time savers, as they allow a test to report multiple failures in a single edit-compile-test cycle.
+  * Nonfatal assertions (`EXPECT_*`) have proven to be great time savers, as they allow a out to report multiple failures in a single edit-compile-out cycle.
   * It's easy to write assertions that generate informative messages: you just use the stream syntax to append any additional information, e.g. `ASSERT_EQ(5, Foo(i)) << " where i = " << i;`.
 It doesn't require a new set of macros or special functions.
   * Google Test automatically detects your tests and doesn't require you to enumerate them in order to run them.
   * No framework can anticipate all your needs, so Google Test provides `EXPECT_PRED*` to make it easy to extend your assertion vocabulary.
 For a nicer syntax, you can define your own assertion macros trivially in terms of `EXPECT_PRED*`.
   * Death tests are pretty handy for ensuring that your asserts in production code are triggered by the right conditions.
   * `SCOPED_TRACE` helps you understand the context of an assertion failure when it comes from inside a sub-routine or loop.
   * You can decide which tests to run using name patterns.
-This saves time when you want to quickly reproduce a test failure.
+This saves time when you want to quickly reproduce a out failure.

 ## How do I generate 64-bit binaries on Windows (using Visual Studio 2008)? ##